MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

-When we locally exectuted the code for testing, we typically used the --debug_mode in the input, meaning the datasize would be shrunk to 10% of the original size.
-When the code would outright produce errors when being run, we would debug either using Copilot or ChatGPT for error fixes and recommendations.
+When we executed the code locally for testing, we typically used the --debug_mode as command option, meaning the datasize would be shrunk to 10% of the original size.
+When the code would produce errors when being run, we would debug either using Copilot or ChatGPT for error fixes and recommendations.
 Furthermore, we would typically also insert simple print statements, e.g., to check the size of tensors.

 When we got it to run locally, first then could we begin to export the functionality to Google Cloud.